Michael Alley, Penn State

 Provided here are resources to help engineering and science instructors teach the expectations placed on students when writing a specific type of technical document, such as a laboratory report or design report.

-1. Self-Study guide for students on writing reports
+1. Tutorials for students on writing reports: 15-minute version and 45-minute version

-2. Self-Study guide for students on avoiding common errors of grammar in engineering and science
+2. Tutorial for students on avoiding common errors of grammar in engineering and science

-3. Possible short films on writing to assign to students
+3. Additional short films on writing to assign to students

 Step 2.
 Have students write a technical document with an authentic audience, purpose, and format